2 law students with a client in the Law Clinic.

 This module aims to equip students with knowledge and understanding of these principles in order to provide advice to a notional client.

-This module aims to equip students with knowledge, skills, and understanding of these principles in order to provide advice to a notional client.
+You'll complete the module equipped with the knowledge, skills and an understanding of these principles in order to provide advice to a notional client.

 Core modules